pizofreude/pizofreude-hashnode-blog-backup/clu3ru8qm00030al260nj00gi.md

 ---

+Data is everywhere.
+That's why we have CAE analysis, data analysis, web analytics, business analysis, geospatial analysis, tax analysis, financial analysis... you get what I mean.
+Data analytics is truly a transferable skill.

 Common enemy for a business data analyst in addressing the issue of companies using expensive tools for the wrong reasons is crucial.
 This problem can lead to inefficient resource allocation, increased costs, and suboptimal decision-making.

 ## Strategic Assessments for Data Analysis Tools